Welcome to the braid!

 People

-mother of four. author of books, (including the newly released ALL OF THIS: a memoir of death and desire) essays, a column (sex & the single mom) and this substack. formerly girl’s gone child. currently in my car driving someone somewhere prob.
+mother of four, author of books, (inc ALL OF THIS: a memoir of death and desire) sex & the single mom and this substack. formerly girl’s gone child. currently in my car driving someone somewhere prob.
+Subscribe to my new podcast NO SHAME 🤸